-Every South Dakotan should enjoy a life free from the burden of tobacco use.
+Every South Dakotan should enjoy a life free from the burden and consequence of tobacco use.

 According to the Centers for Disease Control and Prevention (CDC), cigarette smoking is still the leading cause of preventable and premature death.